gbrueckl/FabricStudio/README.md

 This approach can also be used to simply copy settings from one Power BI object to another by first running a `GET` on the source object and then a `POST`/`PUT`/`PATCH` on the target referencing the output of the preceding `GET`.
 Common scenarios would be to copy users/permissions or dataset refresh schedules but there are definitely much more use-cases!

 # Custom FileSystemProvider
-The extension also provides an easy way to interact with all items hosted in Microsoft Fabric.
-You need to use a [VSCode Workspace](https://code.visualstudio.com/docs/editor/workspaces) when working with VSCode.
+The extension also provides an easy way to interact with all items hosted in Microsoft Fabric and modify their definition.
+You need to use a [VSCode Workspace](https://code.visualstudio.com/docs/editor/workspaces) for this to work properly.
 The easiest way to configure and use the custom FileSystemProvider is to right-click the item (or parent or workspace) in the Workspace Browser and select `Edit Defintion`:
 ![EditDefinition](./images/EditDefinition.png?raw=true "Edit Definition")
 Alternatively you can also add the path to your Fabric Workspace (or item) directly to your workspace settings file using an URI in the format of `fabric://workspaces/<workspace-guid>`: